 Agoraphobia is a condition that causes strong anxiety and panic.
 Symptoms are triggered when you do not feel safe.
 Some examples are when you are alone, feel trapped in an elevator, or are in a large crowd.
 You may fear you will be embarrassed when you panic.
 Your fears may make it hard for you to work or be involved in activities you enjoy.

 AFTER YOU LEAVE:

 - Antianxiety medicine: This medicine may be given to decrease your feelings of fear or anxiety.
-You may be given a limited amount to help with your symptoms until you can follow up with your primary healthcare provider or psychologist.
+You may be given a limited amount to help with your symptoms until you can follow up with your healthcare provider

 - Antidepressant medicine: This medicine may help to decrease anxiety and depression.
 It may take several weeks for you to feel better.
-Do not stop taking your medicine before you talk to your primary healthcare provider or psychiatrist.
+Do not stop taking your medicine before you talk to your healthcare provider.

 - Cognitive behavior therapy (CBT): This therapy helps you understand your condition and find ways to control your fear.
 You learn which thoughts bring anxiety, and how to change them and work through them.

 - Exposure therapy: Exposure or desensitization therapy helps you face a feared object, person, or situation.
 Fantasy (not real) or real-life situations are used with this therapy.
 The goal of desensitization therapy is to help decrease your fear or anxiety.

 - Cope with anxiety in a healthy way: Do not drink alcohol, use drugs, or smoke cigarettes to control your anxiety.
 Practice the other ways you have learned to cope during therapy.
 Bring someone you trust when you face your fears if this will help you cope.